pip-services/pip-services-docs/content/en/python/commons/validate/paging_params_schema.md

 ### Description

-The PagingParamsSchema class allows you to create schema to validate [PagingParams](../../data/paging_params).
+The PagingParamsSchema class allows you to create a schema to validate [PagingParams](../../data/paging_params).

 ### Constructors